 After Christmas, Dennis advised the paper’s London bureau: “Now that the war is over war expenses must be lopped off.
 Some of our correspondents have spent money altogether too freely, having full regard of war conditions.
 They have wasted money on loosely constructed and overwritten dispatches, and dispatches telegraphed and cabled when they should have been mailed.”11

-As Russell’s Ladies Home Journal story circulated in January 1920, an “advance copy” of her book was provided to Éamon de Valera, according to his letter published as front matter in What’s the matter with Ireland?12 The Irish leader had slipped into America in June 1919 to raise money and build U.S. political support for the fledgling Irish republic.
+As Russell’s Ladies Home Journal story circulated in January 1920, an “advance copy” of her book was provided to Éamon de Valera, according to his letter to her, published later that year as front matter in What’s the matter with Ireland?12 The Irish leader had slipped into America in June 1919 to raise money and build U.S. political support for the fledgling Irish republic.
 His 18-month tour of the country included several stops in Chicago.

 Russell or her publisher likely provided the book to de Valera’s entourage, which must have believed it could be useful propaganda.
-They might have written the letter for de Valera, who was in Washington, D.C., on the date of the published facsimile.
-His diary and related papers from the U.S. tour do not mention his March 1919 Dublin interview with Russell, or any exchanges with her in America.13
+Support staff probably drafted the letter for de Valera, who was in Washington, D.C., on the date of the published facsimile.
+Charles N. Wheeler, who reported from Ireland in spring 1918 for the Chicago Tribune, published his own book about Ireland in August 1919, then joined de Valera’s tour as an advance man and press spokesmen, might have assisted his fellow Chicago journalist.
+De Valera’s diary and related papers from the U.S. tour do not mention his March 1919 Dublin interview with Russell, any exchanges with her in America, or providing the letter for her book.13

 At the start of April 1920, days before Easter, Russell joined a few dozen other women at a protest in front of the British Embassy in Washington, D.C.
 The demonstration was organized to increase support for the Irish republic as the war there grew more brutal.
 Irish and Irish-American activists disagreed on the strategy, however, with opponents worried it would undermine de Valera’s mission in America.14